This post may contain affiliate links. Please read our disclosure policy.

 • Cover and refrigerate for at least 2 hours, or until ready to serve.

-• Serve with chips or vegetables for dipping
+• Stir before serving, then serve with tortilla chips or fresh vegetables for dipping.

 Nutrition